November 29 2023

 At ESSSuper, we take privacy seriously.
 We are committed to protecting the personal information we collect and hold, to complying with our legal obligations under privacy law and to achieving best practice in the way we handle personal information.

 As a public sector body, ESSSuper must comply with the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic).
 ESSSuper seeks at all times to comply with the Privacy Principles set out in these Acts.
-However, ESSSuper may seek approval of the Privacy and Data Protection Commissioner to handle personal information in a way which may not be consistent with the Information Privacy Principles set out in the Privacy and Data Protection Act 2014, where this is in the public interest.
+However, ESSSuper may seek approval of the Victorian Information Commissioner to handle personal information in a way, which may not be consistent with the Information Privacy Principles set out in the Privacy and Data Protection Act 2014, where this is in the public interest.

-ESSSuper also has specific information related obligations under legislation applicable to the superannuation Funds it administers.
+ESSSuper also has specific information related obligations under the legislation applicable to the superannuation Funds it administers.

-This document outlines ESSSuper's practices and policies for the collection, use and management of the personal information that it collects.
+This document outlines ESSSuper's policies and practices for the collection, use and management of the personal information that it collects.
 In this document, 'personal information' means information or an opinion about a person whose identity is apparent or can reasonably be ascertained from the information.
 Unless otherwise stated, references to 'personal information' include 'health information'.

 In order to administer the ESSSuper Funds and to comply with our obligations under relevant law, we need to collect personal information about our members and about members' family members, dependants and other beneficiaries.